Find the perfect activities to do on your trip to the Riviera Maya Mexico area. This is the Cancun, Playa del Carmen, Akumal area.

 Be prepared to tip your guides, hotel staff, and drivers.
 This is very common practice in this area.

 It is also common to negotiate prices in many instances.
 If you are being asked to pay for photos of your adventure, you can usually get the price much lower.
-We didn’t try negotiating at XPlor since there were more of a tourist attraction, but we did for photos and souvenirs at most other locations.
+We didn’t try negotiating at XPlor since they were more of a tourist attraction, but we did for photos and souvenirs at most other locations.

 For all of our transportation, we used USA Transfers.
 They took us from the airport to our resort.
 They took us from our resort to Tulum and then to the cenotes and then to our resort again.
 They took us to parasailing and back.
 They took us to XPlor and back.
 Then they took us back to the airport when it was time to go.

 They have great staff, are on time, and quoted us the best prices.
+We really like them.

 We felt very safe the entire time we were there.
 I think they really work to keep tourists safe–so much of their economy depends on tourism.